 I just need to take a minute to vent.
+I found someone plagiarizing me.
+And it breaks my heart.

-I went to post a picture today, a picture of my ‘desk,’ if you’d call it that (mostly just my kitchen table where I happened to put my planner, poetry book, and these cute little flowers the little girl I nanny picked for me this morning) in such a way that it became a perfect, effortless shot.
+See, I went to post a picture today, a picture of my ‘desk,’ if you’d call it that (mostly just my kitchen table where I happened to put my planner, poetry book, and these cute little flowers the little girl I nanny picked for me this morning) in such a way that it became a perfect, effortless shot.
 And so I snapped it, and went to copy a caption from one of my old pieces about writing, which I thought was perfect.
 And boom.
 Yay.

-But then I realized something…when I Google searched a quote from one of my old pieces, it was copied, word-for-word, on a website. (which, by the way, was deleted within minutes of me messaging the author and saying to correctly credit me for the piece).
+But then I realized something…when I Google-searched a quote from one of my old pieces, it was copied, word-for-word, on a website. (which, by the way, was deleted within minutes of me messaging the author and saying to correctly credit me for the piece).

 I try not to let these things bother me, but as a writer, they do. they do.

-It’s so frustrating to know that I’m pouring my heart out, that I’m writing honestly and emotionally, that I’m being vulnerable and open and real, and that someone’s copying it, pretending that it’s their words, their confessions, their heart.
+It’s so frustrating to know that I’m pouring my heart out, that I’m writing honestly and emotionally, that I’m being vulnerable and open and real, and that someone’s plagiarizing it, pretending that it’s their words, their confessions, their heart.

 I don’t get it.
 How can you copy something and say it’s your own?
 Do you really think that it can’t be discovered?
 That the internet is so huge, no one will notice?
 That it’s not totally illegal?